Dome Cinema, Worthing: The campaign to save the Dome

 The publicity seemed to attract other bidders for the Dome, amongst them Eugene Chaplin (the son of Charlie Chaplin) and an unnamed consortium.
 In spite of the competition Chapman's bid was successful.
-Then it was discovered that the then Department of National Heritage had upgraded the Dome's status from grade II listed to grade II*, a status only four other cinemas in Britain shared.
+Then it was discovered that the then Department of National Heritage had upgraded the Dome's status to Grade II*, a status only four other cinemas in Britain shared.
 The Electric Cinema in Portobello Road, the Scala Cinema in Ilkeston (now the Scala (club)), the Torbay Picture House in Paignton, and the Elite Cinema in Nottingham.
-The addition of the star to the grade II listing meant that any future application for building work had to be considered by the Secretary of State for National Heritage.
+The addition of the star to the Grade II listing meant that any future application for building work had to be considered by the Secretary of State for National Heritage.

 This may have been a factor in Chapman Group's decision to announce that it was pulling out of the redevelopment of the Dome in October 1996.

-In November 1997 the borough council decided to put the Dome Cinema up for sale again.
+In November 1997, the borough council decided to put the Dome Cinema up for sale again.
 The Dome Preservation Trust renamed itself the Worthing Dome and Regeneration Trust at this time and began work on a bid to buy the Dome from the council.
 At this time the cost of renovating the Dome was estimated at £1,000,000.

-In October 1998 with the Dome still on the market, a developer proposed building a nine screen multiplex cinema in Worthing on the site of the Teville Gate shopping centre.
+In October 1998 with the Dome still on the market, a developer proposed building a nine-screen multiplex cinema in Worthing on the site of the Teville Gate shopping centre.
 The trust continued with its own plans to buy the Dome and renovate it.
 Before the end of the year the bingo hall and the café that operated in the other two parts of the original Dome complex vacated the premises, allowing them to be reunited with the Dome itself.

 By January 1999 there were four bids for the Dome Cinema.
-On 5 March 1999 the borough council accepted the bid from the Worthing Dome and Regeneration Trust on the condition that their applications for funding from English Heritage and the National Lottery were successful, but on 5 April 1999 the council closed the Dome for reasons of health and safety.
-After eighty-eight years the Dome was the longest continuously running cinema in United Kingdom and the only full-time cinema in Worthing.
+On 5 March 1999, the borough council accepted the bid from the Worthing Dome and Regeneration Trust on the condition that their applications for funding from English Heritage and the National Lottery were successful, but on 5 April 1999 the council closed the Dome for reasons of health and safety.
+After eighty-eight years the Dome was the longest continuously running cinema in the United Kingdom and the only full-time cinema in Worthing.